 On February 1, 2023, the Black Hawk County MPO received a SS4A Action Plan grant award to complete a comprehensive Safety Action Plan for Waterloo's Central Business District in the downtown area.
 The estimated cost to complete the Plan is \$60,000 of which the MPO was awarded \$48,000 in federal SS4A funds.
 A local match of no less than 20 percent of the total project cost is required.
 The lowa Department of Transportation is not an eligible applicant but has committed to providing \$12,000 in HSIP-SWAP funding as a local match.
-The MPO will use an outside consultant to complete the comprehensive Safety Action Plan.
-Staff will conduct the consultant selection and will administer the project.
+The MPO hired an outside consultant to complete the comprehensive Safety Action Plan, and staff will administer the project.